Camille Bellet

 Overview

-My research sits at the intersection of the medical humanities, animal studies, sensory studies, and science and technology studies.
-I study how knowledge and practice are constructed on farms and respond to particular sociocultural, institutional and organisational circumstances.
-Along with contemporary debates in public health and animal ethics, I am interested in the intersection of human-nonhuman animal relations, health and wellbeing in farming.
-I am currently developing research in the areas of digital sensing and cow care in farming in France and the United Kingdom, looking at how different sensing devices emerge, are shaped, and impact on the way humans understand and care for cows, human-cow relations, and the ethics of cow care.
+I study how knowledges and practices about and with non-human animals are constructed and respond to particular sociocultural, institutional and organisational circumstances.
+Along with contemporary debates in public health and animal ethics, I am interested in the intersection of human-nonhuman animal relations, health and well-being in farming.
+My recent Wellcome Trust project research was developed in the areas of digital sensing and cow care in farming in France and the United Kingdom, looking at how different sensing devices emerge, are shaped, and impact on the way humans understand and care for cows, human-cow relations, and the ethics of cow care.

 Expertise related to UN Sustainable Development Goals